Hezbollah social services: Infrastructure

 Hezbollah's main institution in charge of construction and urban maintenance undertakings is Jihad Al-Binaa established in 1985.
 The origins of the intuition lie in the Israeli invasion and Lebanese civil war.
 The institution's main task was (re-)constructing homes for people who lost their homes due to Israeli attacks.
 Later, the institution expanded its activities to include building schools and other Hezbollah institutions, supplying water, and waste disposal.
-During the Israeli aggression between 1988-1991, Jihad Al-Bina’ re-constructed over 1000 homes that were damaged.
+During the Israeli aggression between 1988 and 1991, Jihad Al-Bina’ re-constructed over 1000 homes that were damaged.
 In July 2006, during the war with Israel, when there was no running water in Beirut, Hezbollah, through Jihad Al Binaa, was providing supplies around the city.
 "People here [in South Beirut] see Hezbollah as a political movement and a social service provider as much as it is a militia, in this traditionally poor and dispossessed Shiite community."
 Also, in the aftermath, it competed with the Lebanese government to reconstruct destroyed areas.
 According to analysts like American University Professor Judith Palmer Harik, Jihad al-Binaa has won the initial battle of hearts and minds, in large part because they are the most experienced in Lebanon in the field of reconstruction.